 For interesting ways to save and stay motivated, visit our guide on savings challenges.
 Whatever you have in store for next year, you can get closer to your goals by planning and keeping on track with your finances.

 If you’re considering a personal loan to fund your 2021 plans, you need to carefully think about whether this is the right option for you.
-For more information, visit our guide on personal loans and what you need to know when applying for one.

 We are still in a pandemic.
 Many elements of life are still hard to predict.